DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## 6     7   111   mutant
 ```

+Question 28.
 Third, by using the extraction operator `$` which is how you extract elements from lists:

 ```r